 2. Once you log in, go to My Projects in the sidebar, and click + New Project, then Create New Project.

-3. Give your project a name, and choose a template to get you started if you want.
-Choose the days of the week you want to be able to schedule work in your project, and select Save New Project.
+3. Give your project a name, and choose a project template to get you started if you want.
+Choose your default project view and the days of the week you want to be able to schedule work in your project.
+Then click Create New Project.

 4. Your project is created, and you’re ready to start adding your tasks!

-5. Once you’ve added your tasks to the task list, just click and drag each task out for as long as it should take.
+5. Once you’ve added your tasks to the task list, just click and drag each taskbar to set the dates and duration.

 You’re all done!
 Congratulations on creating your first project in TeamGantt!

 In TeamGantt, you can create unlimited gantt chart templates from the projects you build.
 Here are 2 easy ways to save a project as a template from Gantt view: